Krackern/INF2004_EmbeddedSystems_T62/README.md

 Flowchart Overview:

-1.Run HID Command (MSC Communication):
+1. Run HID Command (MSC Communication):
 Press a button on the Raspberry Pi Pico to initiate an HID command.
 The Pico executes the command, such as reading or writing files using MSC (Mass Storage Class) communication through USB.

-2.Output to SD Card:
+2. Output to SD Card:
 The output of the HID command is stored on the SD card.
 Error handling: If the HID command is unsuccessful, rerun the command in PowerShell.

-3.Read Output from SD Card:
+3. Read Output from SD Card:
 Read the output files (e.g., blacklist.txt, whitelist.txt) from the SD card.
 Error handling: If reading encounters issues, loop back to HID to rerun the command in PowerShell to retrieve the output.

-4.Compare Files:
+4. Compare Files:
 Compare the contents of the latest output files.
 Error handling: If files are not comparable, generate an additional "Others" file.

-5.Blacklist/Whitelist:
+5. Blacklist/Whitelist:
 Identify items based on the comparison, categorizing them into blacklist and whitelist.

 6.Send to Web Server and Generate PDF/CSV: